-For synchronous students, we will meet twice weekly, on Tuesdays and Thursdays, on Zoom from 12:40-2pm.
-For asynchronous students, recorded lectures will be posted on D2L following the synchronous class.
-Students are welcome to choose either class format and may switch between the two as they prefer.
+We will meet twice weekly, on Tuesdays and Thursdays, in the Biochemistry building, Rm 101 from 12:40-2pm.
+Recorded lectures will be posted on D2L following the class.

 The course will be organized by weekly modules on D2L.
 Each weekly module contains the following subsections: